 Stick to Your Schedule

 In order to shop once a week, you’ll really need to have a meal plan.
 By meal planning and knowing exactly what you are going to be feeding your family for the week, you can save money by not buying unnecessary items or things you don’t need.
 I’ve been meal planning for a long time, and I can’t even imagine wandering into the grocery store without any idea of what to cook.
 That is a surefire way to end up overspending.
-I shared this post on How To Meal Plan, which might provide you with some inspiration, and as always you can get my Meal Planning printables, here.
+I shared this post on How To Meal Plan, which might provide you with some inspiration.

 Make a List

 Once you have your meal plan, you can make a list of exactly what you need.
 If you want to step it up, you can even visualize your store aisles and re-write your list in order of how the aisles are laid out.
 This will save you time when you are shopping and keep you from making those 3 or 4 trips all the way back across the store for an item at the bottom of your list that you missed.
 It also makes your shopping trips much less stressful.